ExpressLRS/Docs/docs/gsod.md

 **Analysis**

 A number of challenges were met during this project.
 With the final hurdle being the import of FPV hardware to the Technical Writer.
-In the end the hardware required for learning FPV, building, and flying were confiscated by the country's Ministry of Defence.
+In the end the hardware required for learning FPV, building, and flying were confiscated by the country's Ministry of Defense.
 This massively limited what could/can be completed during the project.

 In good faith, the ExpressLRS devs can not call this project a success, as without hardware to write about the documentation that most affects new users did not see many significant improvements.